Sliding Speed Influences Electrovibration-Induced Finger Friction Dynamics on Touchscreens: Methodology

 We conducted the experiments following the ethical principles of the Declaration of Helsinki.
 We obtained approval from the TU Delft Human Research Ethics Committee (application number 3469).
 The study involved five women and twelve men, with an average age of 26.3 years (SD: $\pm$2.36 years).
 All participants provided informed consent before the experiments.

 The aim of the experiments was to record the finger interaction forces and accelerations while the participants explored the electrostatically actuated touchscreen at a 60$^{\circ}$ contact angle.
+This specific angle was chosen based on prior research indicating that a 60$^{\circ}$ contact angle naturally occurs during texture discrimination tasks~\cite{smith2002deployment,callier2015kinematics}.
+Furthermore, higher contact angles have been shown to increase finger stiffness, thereby enhancing the transmission of vibratory cues to the fingertip~\cite{babu2018introducing,louyot2024influence}.
+This improvement in vibration transmission contributes to better texture perception, which is relevant for texture rendering.
 The cut-out of the enclosure box around the touchscreen ensured that the finger always maintained a constant contact angle with the touchscreen (see Figure~\ref{fig: Setup_actual}).

 During the experiments, a participant moved the index finger of their dominant hand on the touchscreen horizontally (left to right) at five different sliding speeds (20~mm/s, 40~mm/s, 60~mm/s, 80~mm/s, and 100~mm/s) while applying five different normal forces (0.2~N, 0.3~N, 0.4~N, 0.5~N, and 0.6~N).
+These force and speed values were selected based on previous studies that reported typical ranges observed during natural active touch exploration -- approximately 0.15~N to 0.64~N for normal force~\cite{smith2002deployment, louyot2024influence,kejriwal2023user}, and 10~mm/s to 100~mm/s for sliding speed~\cite{callier2015kinematics, greenspon2020effect,kejriwal2023user}.
+Horizontal movement was specifically chosen because the finger predominantly exhibits rolling motion in this direction, which is associated with a lower coefficient of friction and reduces the likelihood of stick-slip behavior~\cite{nakanishi2025friction}.

 A custom graphical user interface (GUI) guided the participants by displaying two visual square cues: the top square indicated the reference speed, while the bottom square tracked the user's finger movement (Figure~\ref{fig: Setup_actual}).
 The tracking square changed color to indicate the applied force: green for the target range, yellow for below the target, and red for above the target.
-If the participant's mean, minimum, and maximum exploration force and speed deviated by $\pm10\%$ of the target range for more than one second, then the trial was discarded and repeated.
+If the participant's mean, minimum, and maximum exploration force and speed deviated by $\pm10\%$ and $\pm25\%$ of the target range for more than one second, then the trial was discarded and repeated.
+More details regarding this procedure can be found in \ref{sec:AppC}.

 Each participant explored the touchscreen at different speeds and forces while it was excited with 15 logarithmically spaced sinusoidal signals ranging from 30~Hz to 2~kHz.
 Each signal was amplitude-modulated with a 7~kHz carrier frequency, as defined in Equation~\eqref{eqn: AM signal}.
 The peak-to-peak amplitude of the final input voltage signal was 150~$V_{pp}$.